jbrayton/Golden-Hill-HTTP-Library/README.md

 **operationLabel**: A short name for the operation being performed.
 For example, “create label” or “subscribe”.
 This is used to generate error messages.

-**jsonResponseInterpreter**: This converts a deserialized JSON object of type Any into a Swift object of type T?
+**jsonResponseInterpreter**: This converts a parsed JSON object of type Any into a Swift object of type T?
 (T is the generic).
 If the method returns nil the library will return an error message indicating that the JSON response could not be interpreted.

 **errorMessageInterpreter**: If the web service returns a 4xx or 5xx error and a JSON response body, this method will be called asking it to return a string describing the error based on that response body.
 This is useful for web services that embed error messages in JSON 4xx and 5xx responses.
 If this parameter is not specified or if the error message interpreter returns nil, an error message will be generated without it.